adswafford/American-Gut/md/beyond_bacteria_000017160.md

 To view a detailed breakdown of the organisms detected in your sample together please click [here](https://view.qiime2.org/peek/?src=https%3A%2F%2Fdl.dropbox.com%2Fs%2Fzwkm1w22wqc67nw%2Fbiom_summary.qzv%3Fdl%3D1).

+### Functional pathways

-The microbes that live in us rely on a huge variety of functional pathways to keep growing, multiplying, helping, and sometimes harming, us.
+Determining which pathways and processes are active in a sample is best determined using alterative methods, but by looking at the gene pathways detected in the samples can provide us insight into the functional potential of the microbial community.
+Life is complex from the smallest organism to the largest and the microbes that live in us have adapted the unique environment of the human body.
+To do so, they rely on a huge variety of functional pathways to keep growing, multiplying, helping, and sometimes harming, us.

 The top 10 pathways detected in the provided stool sample are below:
 <img style="float: right" height="100%" width="100%" src="img/10317.000017160_function.png">

+### Your Sample in Context

 In our latest round of participation for this perk we had 17 total participants who all provided stool samples.
 Your sample was combined for analysis with these